getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 ApmIntegrations.Tracing.popActivity(activity);
 ```

-Keep in mind, if there is no active transaction you need to create one before otherwise nothing will happen.
+Keep in mind, if there is no active transaction, you need to create one before pushing an activity otherwise nothing will happen.
 So given a different example where you want to create an Transaction for a user interaction on you page you need to do the following: